Skip to main content

 Removal of central register

-Companies will no longer be able to elect to hold information about the company’s officers on the central register.
+From 18 November 2025, companies will no longer be able to elect to hold information about the company’s officers on the central register.

 Requirement for register of shareholders (members)